iits-consulting/otc-auth/README.md

 After you have retrieved an unscoped token, you can use it to get a list of the clusters in a project from the Cloud Container Engine (CCE) and also get the remote kube config file and merge with your local file.

 This tool can also be used to manage (create) a pair of Access Key/ Secret Key in order to make requests more secure.

+## Install

+Binary downloads of the Helm client can be found on the [Releases page](https://github.com/iits-consulting/otc-auth/releases).

+Unpack the helm binary and add it to your PATH and you are good to go!

+## Demo

 ## Login
 Use the `login` command to retrieve an unscoped token either by logging in directly with the Service Provider or through an IdP.
 You can see the help page by entering `login --help` or `login -h`.
 There are three log in options (`iam`, `idp-saml`, and `idp-oidc`) and one of them must be provided.